slplsp/Cifar100-image-generation/README.md

 - **Fine classes**: 100 specific categories

 ## Training Configuration
+Ensure your environment has the following package versions before running the notebooks:

+torch: 2.1.2+cu121
+torchvision: 0.16.2+cu121
+numpy: 1.26.4
+scipy: 1.14.1

 To ensure reproducibility of our results, we set the random seed to **42** during the training process.